The Lighthouse Project

 In November 2018, 2000 people experienced the most intensive Area Composing in the Mariendom Neviges.
 PHARUS was described in the WAZ as a “breathtaking art project” and an “unbelievably harmonious symphony of colors, light and sounds …, which left a lot of room for own thoughts and emotions”.
 “A lighthouse in the Mariendom” was the title of the Westdeutsche Zeitung.

-Many months of tireless persuasion finally brought us into contact with the Franciscan friars who lived and worked here at that time.
+We make contact with the Franciscan friars who lived and worked here at that time.
 We inspire them with our idea.
 Our lighthouse project becomes the program: “PHARUS” (lat.
 Lighthouse) will be the name of our Area Composing and will be the artistic highlight of the celebrations for the 50th anniversary of the Mariendom.
 The cathedral will truly become a lighthouse – for us and for the many people who will accompany our project and experience the performance.
 Our work begins.

 We scan the cathedral with all our senses, with cameras and microphones.
 We explore its light and colors, hear how concrete sounds.
 Every visit is different, again and again it surprises us.
 Its extremely repellent architecture makes it look like a fortress from the outside.
 But on the inside, a different world opens up that fascinates everyone – whether pilgrims, architecture lovers or simple visitors.
 Bit by bit we conquer the fortress and capture it in countless image and sound recordings.
 In the end we realize: We too have been conquered, appropriated and changed by this incomprehensible building.